software-mansion/live-compositor/README.md

 - Web Rendering - embedding videos in custom websites.
 - Text Rendering

-Currently, the project is under development and API is unstable.

 ## Examples

 Examples source code is under the `examples` directory.